 Hardy bike riders pedal back up the up the Spray Lakes – Smith Dorrien Road to retrieve their cars or even to start the bike ride.
 But I wouldn’t recommend it.

-There are a few options to get back to the trailhead.
+Options to get back to the Goat Creek trailhead

 If you have traveled with a group in two vehicles then you can leave one car in Canmore (the Travel Alberta Welcome Centre at the start of the Legacy Trail is a great choice) and another at the trailhead.
 Needless to say that requires friends or family to sign on for the bike ride as well.